ev3go/ev3dev/README.md

 $ GOOS=linux GOARCH=arm GOARM=5 go build github.com/ev3go/ev3dev/examples/demo
 ```

-This will leave a `demo` executable (from the name of the package path) in your current director.
+This will leave a `demo` executable (from the name of the package path) in your current directory.
 You can then copy the executable over to your brick using `scp`.

 ---